arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 In addition, when developing the PLC code, there is no limitation to a single language.
 The system adheres to the IEC61131-3 standard, allowing one to select from the languages outlined in this standard.
 It ensures a balance between user convenience and accurate code development.

-Having provided an overview of the entire process, we can now delve into the specifics.
+We can now delve into the specifics after providing an overview of the entire process.

 ## Instructions